Jakub-Pazio/go-with-tests/integers/notes.md

 - Not much contents in this chapter

 - godocs seem easy and helpful.
 In next "big" project I'm going to create docs using this tool

+- examples with tests inside are super cool